Cost Agreement and Cost Disclosure in accordance with the Legal Profession Uniform Law (NSW)

 (c) our liability is excluded to the extent that you contributed to the liability or failed to strictly follow our advice;

 (d) we exclude all liability for anything you have been aware of for longer than six (6) months and you have not commenced a claim in a court of competent

 (e) our liability is subject to your duty to mitigate your loss.

-- To the maximum extent permitted by law, you agree to release the Released Parties from all Loss or Claims arising out of or in any way connected with any Relevant Matter.
+22.1 To the maximum extent permitted by law, you agree to release the Released Parties from all Loss or Claims arising out of or in any way connected with any Released Matter.

-- To the maximum extent permitted by law, you agree to indemnify, defend and hold harmless the Released Parties from any Loss or Claims arising out of or in any way connected with any Relevant Matter.
+22.2 To the maximum extent permitted by law, you agree to indemnify (and keep indemnified), defend and hold harmless the Released Parties from any Loss or Claims arising out of or in any way connected with any Released Matter.

 (a) Claim means a claim, action, proceeding or demand made against a person concerned, however it arises and whether it is present or future, fixed or unascertained, actual or contingent.